mertrasna/symcom-synonym-tool/developer-guidelines.md

 # Developer Guidelines for implementation of Synonym Classification Tool
 ### File Structure
 Inside the project root directory, the folder `synonym-tool` will be responsible for Synonym Classification tool.
-Any new scripts, functions, dependencies should be installed in this directory.
+Any new scripts, functions, dependencies should be done in this directory.
 In case of addition of new codes in the root directory, do let us know.

 Currently the `synonym-tool` folder has `all-symptoms.php` script which is redirected in the browser when a source is clicked from the "Materia Medica" webpage.

 The source ID is sent as a GET parameter along with the URL and this ID is used for symptoms retrieval in the `all-symptoms.php` page.
-**This script is just an example on how the code works insdide this folder.**
+**This script is just an example on how the code works inside this folder.**

 ### Database Help
 The provided database needs to be imported.